Shared care in Australia means that a child spends at least 35% of the time (5 or more nights per fortnight) with each parent.

 Shared care is good for children because it gives them a high level of access to both parents.
 For it to work well, the parents need to live reasonably close to the schools attended by the child(ren).

-Also, conflict between parents should be avoided.
+Also, conflict between parents should be avoided, including by making use of digital technology.
 Ideally, shared cared parenting is done like this:

 - Each parent provides a stable, self-contained home environment.